dylanhan99/rdxgraphics/README.md

 ## How to Use
 ### Key Binds
+Move mouse		- Pitch/Yaw FPS camera (While camera toggled) TAB  (Trigger)	- Toggles FPS camera control
+W/A/S/D (Hold)	- Move FPS camera forward/backward/left/right (While camera toggled) L-SHIFT (Hold)	- Move in -Y
+SPACE	(Hold)	- Move in +Y
+L-CTRL	(Hold)	- Increase speed while moving (1.5x i think) F11  (Trigger)	- Toggle window enlarge/shrink
 ESC  (Trigger)	- Kill application
-TAB (Trigger)	- Toggles FPS camera control
-W/A/S/D (Hold)	- Move FPS camera forward/backward/left/right (While camera toggled) Move mouse		- Pitch/Yaw FPS camera (While camera toggled) F11 (Trigger)	- Toggle window enlarge/shrink

 ### GUI Guide
 Entity Hierarchy:
 - Lists entities within each active scene.
 - You may select an entity, which allows you to inspect its components.

 Inspector:
 - Displays the selected entity's components, and the attributes (only Xform, Camera, Directional light, and Collider/BV are supported now)
 - Collider/BV's position/xform is separate from Xform component's position/xform.
 But I made it sync through the TransformaSystem for convenience for now.
 This can be toggled on/off through the Collider/BV component.
 - You may change the Collider's BV on the fly without recompilation.
 - There is no [Add Component] function (not yet).

 Viewport:
 - Displays two camera views by default, FPS (Perspective) and PiP (Ortho).
 - Likely need to fullscreen the app to be able to see the PiP on the top right.

+Settings:
+- Random settings such as toggling different passes and FPS

 ## Tasks
 Task 1: Window Class								> Complete